Voice Prompt Engineering: A 5-Step Loop That Beats Typing

 2. Restructure into the four-part template

-3. Run the prompt and watch what the model misses
+3. Run the prompt and find the gaps

 Before and after: two prompt rewrites